mpostol/OPC-UA-OOI/Networking/SemanticData/README_AMQPMapping.md

 - declaring or negotiating the use of Transport Level Security (TLS/SSL),
 - an authentication/authorization handshake at the connection scope that is based on Simple Authentication and Security Layer (SASL).

-After the connection is established, the containers each declare the maximum frame size they are willing to handle, and after an idle timeout they’ll unilaterally disconnect if there is no activity on the connection.
+After the connection is established, the containers each declare the maximum frame size they are willing to handle, and after an idle timeout they will unilaterally disconnect if there is no activity on the connection.
 They also declare how many concurrent channels are supported.
 A channel is a unidirectional, outbound, virtual transfer path on top of the connection.

 Connections are subject to an idle timeout threshold.
 The timeout is triggered by a local peer when no frames are received after a threshold value is exceeded.
 The idle timeout starts from the time the last message is received.
 If the threshold is exceeded, then a peer SHOULD try to gracefully close the connection using a close frame with an error explaining why.
 If the remote peer does not respond gracefully within a threshold to this, then the peer may close the TCP socket.

 A session takes a channel from each of the interconnected containers to form a bi-directional communication path.
 Number of sessions must be defined or arbitrary limited.